 Extrapolation is a common method used in time series analysis to make predictions about future values based on historical data.
 Extrapolation involves extending a time series beyond its observed range to make predictions about future values.
-As with regression, extrapolation far outside the range of the original data is fraught.
-Some common extrapolation methods used in time series analysis are:
+Here are some common extrapolation methods used in time series analysis: